MUST4707/01.Coding.1/README.md

 ---

 ### Accessing the Assignment Materials
-1. Naviagate to the assignmetn repository in the course [GitHub organization](https://github.com/MUST4707)
+1. Navigate to the assignment repository in the course [GitHub organization](https://github.com/MUST4707)
 2. Click on the green `Use this template` button in the top right corner.
 3. Choose 'Create a new repository'
 4. Set up the repo name under your account.
 5. Click `Create repository`

-*You should now be at your own personal repositiory with the assignment materials.*
+*You should now be at your own personal repository with the assignment materials.*
 6. Click on the green `<> Code` button and select `Open with GitHub Desktop

 *You should now be in your GitHub Desktop application that has a pop up window called 'Clone a Repository'*